atolab/zenoh-c/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# zenoh C Client API
+# Eclipse zenoh C Client API

 ## Building
 To build the **zenoh-c** client API you need to ensure that [cmake](https://cmake.org) is available on your platform -- if not please install it.